J. William (Will) Piereson

 During law school, Will served for two years as an executive editor of the Harvard National Security Journal and was a member of the Federalist Society.
 He also interned on Capitol Hill as a law clerk for two United States senators.
 Prior to attending law school, Will worked at a leading consulting firm in Washington, DC, where he primarily assisted clients in the United States intelligence community in analyzing state and non-state actor use of social media platforms and other emerging technologies.

-- Represented private equity firm in high-stakes litigation under the Securities and Exchange Acts, securing complete dismissal of federal securities claims brought against the client.
+- Defended private equity firm in federal securities litigation arising from its investment in a publicly-traded medical device company, securing complete dismissal of claims brought against the client.

 - Represented mutual fund investment advisers against claims of excessive fees under Section 36(b) of the Investment Company Act of 1940.